owncloud-archive/documentation/admin_manual/configuration/files/encryption_configuration.rst

 Always have backups of your encryption keys stored in a safe location, and consider enabling all recovery options.

 You have more options via the ``occ`` command (see :ref:`occ_encryption_label`)

+.. warning:: You can't manage encryption without access to the command line.
+   If your ownCloud installation is on a hosted environment and you don't have access to the command line, you won’t be able to run :doc:`occ commands
+   <../server/occ_command>`.
+In this case, **don't enable encryption**!

 .. _enable_encryption_label: